ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## 10.2.
 Vector

 ## 10.2.1.
 Overview
 This profile incorporates support for [Vectors of Trust](https://tools.ietf.org/html/draft-richer-vectors-of-trust-15) **[VoT]**.
-A Vector, in this context, allows for the representation of multiple orthogonal components dimensions that may, but are not limited to, carry information relating to:
+A Vector, in this context, allows for the representation of multiple, orthogonal components that may, but are not limited to, carry information relating to:

 - Identity Proofing
 - Primary Credential Usage